State probes if red tide is to blame for fish kill in Tampa

 But at the watery edge of the park, along the Hillsborough Bay shoreline, hundreds of rotting fish and rusty red algae pooled among the mangroves, riprap and iconic Bayshore Boulevard balustrade.

-State investigators are testing whether the culprit is Red Tide, as it has been with fish kills along Pinellas County’s waterways, perhaps fueled by the emergency pumping of wastewater from an old fertilizer plant at Port Manatee.
+State investigators are testing whether the culprit is Red Tide, as it has been with fish kills along Pinellas County’s waterways, perhaps fueled by the emergency pumping of wastewater from Piney Point.

 Fishing guide Graham Taylor stepped carefully to avoid decomposing sheepshead, pompano and smaller silver fish that washed ashore at the Ballast Point boat ramp.
 When it came time to back his truck and trailer into the water, flies swarmed through the air and fish scales squished into the grooves of his tires.